MASILab/pyPheWAS/docs/phewas_tools.rst

 Visualizes the regression results through 3 complementary views:

 1. *Manhattan Plot*: This view compares statistical significance across PheCodes.
   PheCodes are presented across the horizontal axis, with -log\ :sub:`10`\ (p) along the vertical axis.
 If ``imbalances = True``\ , marker shape indicates whether the effect of each PheCode is positive (+) or negative (-).
-2. *Log Odds Plot*: This view compares effect size across PheCodes.
-The log odds of each PheCode and its confidence interval are plotted on the horizontal axis, with PheCodes presented along the vertical axis.
+2. *Effect Size Plot*: This view compares effect size across PheCodes.
+The regression coefficient (or log odds for logistic regressions) of each PheCode and its confidence interval are plotted on the horizontal axis, with PheCodes presented along the vertical axis.
 If ``phewas_label = "plot"``\ , PheCode labels are displayed directly on the plot next to their markers.
 If ``phewas_label = "axis"``\ , PheCodes are displayed outside of the axes, along the left edge.
 3. *Volcano Plot*: This view compares statistical significance and effect size across all PheCodes.
-The log odds of each PheCode is plotted along the horizontal axis, with -log\ :sub:`10`\ (p) along the vertical axis.
+The effect size of each PheCode is plotted along the horizontal axis, with -log\ :sub:`10`\ (p) along the vertical axis.
   PheCodes are colored according to significance level (Not significant, FDR, Bonferroni).

-In both the Manhattan and Log Odds plots:
+In both the Manhattan and Effect Size plots:

 * PheCode markers are colored and sorted according to 18 general categories (mostly organ systems and disease groups, e.g. “circulatory system” and